AlexisZamara/HardModeRevamp/README.md

 | EMERALD | PAINTING | 1:16 |
 | EMERALD | SCUTE | 1:1 |
 | EMERALD | SUSPICIOUS STEW | 1:1 |

+### Reworked Enchantment Table
+full table of changes will be added after the enchantment rework is complete